resilient-tech/razorpayx-integration/README.md

 We choose RazorpayX because:

-- It is a tech layer over traditional bank accounts.
+- It is a tech layer over traditional bank accounts
-- Funds remain secure with a regulated bank.
+- Funds remain secure with a regulated bank
-- Onboarding process is hassle-free.
+- Onboarding process is hassle-free
-- No upfront cost, minimal charges per transaction.
+- No upfront cost, minimal charges per transaction, transparent pricing
-- Robust security.
+- Robust security

 ## ✨ Features